Transportation

 Ships

 Believe or not, cruise ships can make less of an impact than flying.
 Try it out in the various carbon calculators.
-However, ship efficiency per passenger should be taken into effect.
-Larger cruise ships actually has 1/2 the footprint of a smaller tourist boat.
+Larger cruise ships actually have half of the footprint of a smaller tourist boat, however.
 This isn’t always evident from the climate calculator. https://climateone.org/audio/mindful-travel-age-climate-change.

 “Cargo ships do emit a lot of greenhouse gases, but it works out to a lot less per ton [than flying].”
-Adding a person hardly makes a dent in the equation.
+Adding a person hardly makes a dent in the equation of a massive boat crossing the seas.

 Trains